DScope/docs/source/index.html.md

 ```

-This endpoint create a location
+This endpoint updates a location

 ### HTTP Request